Chemotherapy: What To Eat When You Don’t Feel Like Eating

 Juicing Vegetables and Fruits – When you don’t feel like eating, juicing vegetables and some small amount of fruits is one of the very best things you can do for yourself.
 The juices are filled with healing plant nutrients that go directly to your body’s cells, they require very little energy for your body to digest, they are easy to swallow, and you can customize your selection of vegetables and fruits to suit your own palate, so if you don’t like the first result, try try again!
 For loads of tips on juicing and what is best to juice, see my category of articles on the benefits of juicing for breast cancer.

-Organic Vegetable Broth – Have one of your friends who likes to cook prepare this ahead of time for you.
-You supply the organic produce, all they need to do is cook it up and put it into freezer containers for your use later.
-Hit me up for the recipe.
-The potassium and other nutrients in this broth will help you feel better.
+Organic Vegetable Broth/Soups – Have one of your friends who likes to cook prepare this ahead of time for you.
+You could supply the organic produce, all they need to do is cook it up and put it into freezer containers for your use later.
+If you find that a chunky vegetable soup doesn’t work for you, just put it through your blender or food processor.
+All of the healthy nutrients will help you feel better quickly.

 Ginger Mint Tea – Mint helps the digestion, soothes an upset stomach, cools the digestive tract If the peppermint tea (organic of course) in your shop seems too strong for you, just pour some boiling water over fresh peppermint leaves – use as many or as few as you need to suit your palate.
 Add a few slices of fresh peeled ginger – it is a natural appetite stimulant and helps a lot with nausea.